Alamofire/Alamofire/Documentation/AdvancedUsage.md

 #### `DownloadResponsePublisher`
 Alamofire also offers a `Publisher` for `DownloadRequest`s, `DownloadResponsePublisher`.
 Its behavior and capabilities are the same as `DataResponsePublisher`.

 Like most `DownloadRequest`'s response handlers, `DownloadResponsePublisher` reads `Data` from disk to perform serialization, which can impact system performance if reading a large amount of `Data`.
-It's recommend you use `publishUnserialized()` to receive just the `URL?` that the file was downloaded to and perform your own read from disk for large files.
+It's recommended you use `publishUnserialized()` to receive just the `URL?` that the file was downloaded to and perform your own read from disk for large files.

 #### `DataStreamPublisher`
 `DataStreamPublisher` is a `Publisher` for `DataStreamRequest`s.
 Like `DataStreamRequest` itself, and unlike Alamofire's other `Publisher`s, `DataStreamPublisher` can return multiple values serialized from `Data` received from the network, as well as a final completion event.
 For more information on how `DataStreamRequest` works, please see our [detailed usage documentation](https://github.com/Alamofire/Alamofire/blob/master/Documentation/Usage.md#streaming-data-from-a-server).